jiraguha/deno-script/README.md

 This is were Deno shine!
 Deno will not let you implicitly have access to your directories.
 You need to explicitly ask the permission to Deno.

-Your could specify it in the shebang:
+You could specify it in the shebang:

 ```shell
 #!/bin/bash deno-script --allow-read